-Recordings: Michael Tilson Thomas conducting the San Francisco Symphony (SFS Media) | Leonard Bernstein with the Royal Concertgebouw Orchestra (Deutsche Grammophon) | Claudio Abbado with the Berlin Philharmonic (Deutsche Grammophon) | Herbert von Karajan with the Berlin Philharmonic (Deutsche Grammophon, the 1982 recording in the “Karajan Gold” edition)
+Recordings—Michael Tilson Thomas conducting the San Francisco Symphony (recorded live at Davies Symphony Hall in 2004, and released as part of the SFS Mahler recording cycle on the SFS Media label) | Leonard Bernstein with the Royal Concertgebouw Orchestra (Deutsche Grammophon) | Claudio Abbado with the Berlin Philharmonic (Deutsche Grammophon) | Herbert von Karajan with the Berlin Philharmonic (Deutsche Grammophon, the 1982 recording in the “Karajan Gold” edition)

-Reading: Gustav Mahler: Vienna, The Years of Challenge, 1897-1904 and Gustav Mahler: Vienna, Triumph and Disillusion, 1904-1907, by Henry-Louis de la Grange (Oxford) | Mahler: A Biography,by Jonathan Carr (Overlook) | Mahler,by Egon Gartenberg (Schirmer)
+Reading—Gustav Mahler: Vienna, The Years of Challenge, 1897-1904 and Gustav Mahler: Vienna, Triumph and Disillusion, 1904-1907, by Henry-Louis de la Grange (Oxford) | Mahler: A Biography,by Jonathan Carr (Overlook) | Mahler,by Egon Gartenberg (Schirmer)

 DVD—Keeping Score: Mahler, available on DVD and Blu-ray (SFS Media)

 201 Van Ness Ave